Apple has a problem with user reviews: It (still) doesn’t care

 Despite its active role in managing its ecosystems, Apple seemingly doesn’t see itself as having a broad responsibility to provide access to user reviews, particularly for its own products.
 Years ago, the company openly prevented Apple Store customers from reviewing Apple products, saying it felt that every Apple product was worthy of five stars.

 After Apple changed that policy, users unsurprisingly flooded the Store with plenty of less than five-star reviews for Apple accessories, spotlighting issues with easily damaged cables and earbuds, undisclosed performance flaws, and other indicia of poor design or quality standards.
-Up until this week, you could see those reviews before you purchased a product, but as of now, they’ve completely disappeared, replaced by a “Looking for something?” pop-up that doesn’t redirect you to a review archive.
+Up until this week, you could see those reviews before you purchased a product, but as of now, they’ve completely disappeared, replaced by a “Looking for something?” pop-up that doesn’t redirect you to a reviews archive.

-User reviews are one part of keeping potential customers aware of issues with products, as well as keeping Apple “honest” by disclosing details it mightn’t address in its marketing.
+User reviews are one part of keeping potential customers aware of issues with products, as well as keeping Apple “honest” by disclosing details it might not address in its marketing.
 When Apple pulls those reviews from its site, it instead presents a universally positive perspective to prospective customers, arguably misleading them.

 Some people might say that Apple is under no obligation to risk damaging the sales of its products by sharing user opinions on its Store pages.
 That’s clearly the fear that motivated the company to block negative reviews in the past.
 You can always look elsewhere, the argument goes.